hareeshasbk/USP/README.md

 * Shorten answers for **2–3 mark questions**
 * Rewrite scripts in **POSIX sh**
 * Prepare a **lab record / viva explanation**

+Below are clear, exam-style answers with commands and scripts.

+---

+Q1: Explain why UNIX treats everything as a file

+UNIX follows the philosophy “everything is a file” to provide a simple, uniform interface to system resources.

+Regular files, directories, devices, pipes, and sockets are all accessed using the same system calls (open, read, write, close)

+This reduces complexity for programmers

+Device I/O (keyboard, disk, printer) is handled just like file I/O

+Enables powerful features like redirection and piping

+Example:

+Keyboard → /dev/tty

+Hard disk → /dev/sda

+Processes → /proc

+This design makes UNIX flexible, consistent, and modular.

+---

+Q2: List all files recursively with inode numbers and compress files with read and write permissions

+(a) List all files recursively with inode numbers

+ls -R -i

+Or using find (more powerful):

+find . -print -inum

+---

+(b) Compress files that have read and write permissions

+If read & write for owner (rw-------):

+find . -type f -perm -600 -exec gzip {} \;

+If read & write for all users (rw-rw-rw-):

+find . -type f -perm -666 -exec gzip {} \;

+---

+Q3: Merge two files side by side and replace a word globally

+Merge two files side by side

+paste file1 file2

+Replace a word globally in a file

+sed -i 's/oldword/newword/g' filename

+Example:

+sed -i 's/Linux/UNIX/g' file1

+---

+Q4: Write a shell script to compare two numbers and display exit status

+#!/bin/bash

+read -p "Enter first number: " a read -p "Enter second number: " b

+if [ $a -gt $b ]; then
+    echo "First number is greater"
+    exit 0
+elif [ $a -lt $b ]; then
+    echo "Second number is greater"
+    exit 1
+else
+    echo "Both numbers are equal"
+    exit 2
+fi

+Check exit status:

+echo $?

+---

+Q5: Write a shell script to perform arithmetic operations on two numbers

+#!/bin/bash

+read -p "Enter first number: " a read -p "Enter second number: " b

+echo "Addition: $((a + b))"
+echo "Subtraction: $((a - b))" echo "Multiplication: $((a * b))" echo "Division: $((a / b))" echo "Modulus: $((a % b))"

+---

+If you want, I can also rewrite these in short exam answers, with comments, or POSIX-only syntax.